chlorm-forks/Emby.Wiki/Open-Subtitles.md

 Emby can automatically download subtitle files for your media.
 This requires the loading of a plugin and proper setup of your libraries which is shown below.
+OpenSubtitles is one of many subtitle addons that can be used in Emby including: Addic7ed, NapiSub, OpenSubtitles, Podnapisi & SubDb.
+You can find the latest list in the [Plugins](Plugins) Catalog.

 ## Install the Open Subtitle Plugin
 To install the plugin, click Plugins in the side-bar menu of the Emby server (Expert Menu) dashboard.
 Now click the Catalog link at the top of the main page.